 Again, a the breed of dog plays a big factor, but most dogs typically have 3 to 8 puppies in a litter.
 Female dogs are pregnant for the same amount of time that wolves are, about 2 months.

 Breeding is usually totally dependent on the dog owners unless an intact dog is allowed to roam around an area where other intact dogs are.
 Dogs can interbreed or be purebred.

 The AKC describes purebred dog breeding as part science, part art, and a whole lot of devotion and knowledge.
 They say the motto of responsible purebred dog breeding is “breed to improve.”
 The breeding of purebred dogs is held to a very high standard.

 Training dogs, compared to wolves, is totally attainable.
 Still, there’s a lot of money spent and made in dog training.
 Dogs can respond to basic human commands and can learn to do this at any age.
-Dog breeds who tend to be more aggressive or independent benefit more from training early on than later in the game.
+Dog breeds that tend to be more aggressive or independent benefit more from training early on than later in the game.

-Dogs are suitable for anyone with the ability to house, train, and exercise the dog according to the specific breed’s requirements.
+Dogs are suitable for anyone with the ability to house, train, and exercise them according to the specific breed’s requirements.
 There are so many dog breeds that you can choose which one you’d like to meet your abilities, for example, there are more active dogs and less active dogs, friendly dogs and guard dogs, and so on.

 Are Wolves and Dogs the Same Species?

 Not exactly.
-Dogs and wolves share the same scientific genus name, canis, but not the species name.
-Dogs are canis familiaris, while wolves are canis lupus.
+Dogs and wolves share the same scientific genus name, Canis, but not the species name.
+Dogs are Canis familiaris, while wolves are Canis lupus.